 The Neporents reside in Vail, CO.

-Cisco Palao-Ricketts is a partner at DLA Piper and the leader of its West Coast Employee Benefits and Executive Compensation practice.
+Cisco Palao-Ricketts is a partner at Goodwin Proctor in Silicon Valley.
 Palao-Ricketts advises start-up, emerging growth and public companies on complex tax, securities, employment and ERISA issues that arise in compensation arrangements.
 Located in Silicon Valley, his practice primarily focuses on counseling companies in the technology and life sciences sectors.
-He has been recognized by The Legal 500 US for his achievements at DLA Piper.
+He has been recognized by The Legal 500 US for his achievements.
 Palao-Ricketts was born in Cuzco, Peru and lived there until he was about six-and-a-half years old as an American born abroad.
 In the early 1980s, he moved to Illinois and later graduated from the University of Chicago Laboratory High School and the University of Illinois at Champaign-Urbana.

 Palao-Ricketts earned his J.D. from Syracuse University College of Law in 2003.
 He also holds an LL.M. degree from Georgetown University Law Center in tax law.
 Before becoming the father of three children, Palao-Ricketts contributed to the advancement of the California Bar by developing model answers and grading exams for prospective California lawyers from 2007 through 2011.

 As an active member of his community, Palao-Ricketts spends his free time as a coach for PONY League Baseball, as a co-Den leader and Assistant Treasurer for the Cub Scouts in Los Altos, and as a contributor to the advancement of the Latino community and working poor through his affiliation with La Raza Centro Legal (LRCL), one of the oldest non-profits in San Francisco.